 Looking about how (and why) to use GIFs in a quiz?
 We’ve got you covered.

 In this blog post – learn how (and why) you should use animated GIFs in your quizzes or other interactive content.
-And, equally important – when you should leave GIFs out.
+And, equally important – when you should leave test GIFs out.

 Animated GIFs – a quick overview